Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Intrinsic Dimension Refines NRC Geometry

-The NRC1 metric measures the degree to which the features collapse to an $n$-dimensional linear subspace, where $n$ is the dimension of the targets.
-As shown in Figure \ref{fig:nrc:wd}, a small amount of regularization often suffices for such collapse to occur.
-The NRC1 metric, however, does not provide insight into whether the features collapse into lower-dimensional non-linear manifolds.
-To explore this issue, we measure the intrinsic dimension of the last-layer features via the 2-NN estimator.
+NRC1 measures the degree to which last-layer features collapse to an $n$-dimensional linear subspace, and as shown in Figure~\ref{fig:epoch-nrc}, a small amount of weight decay often suffices for such collapse to occur.
+However, NRC1 does not reveal whether the features further collapse into lower-dimensional nonlinear manifolds.
+To explore this question, we measure the intrinsic dimension of the last-layer features, denoted $\idh$, via the 2-NN estimator.

-Figure \ref{fig:nrc:id} presents scatter plots for intrinsic dimension versus NRC1 for four MuJoCo datasets.
-These plots provide the following insights:

-\begin{itemize} \item The critical value $ID_Y$, the intrinsic dimension of the targets, denoted by the horizontal dashed-red lines in Figure \ref{fig:nrc:id}, is always below $n$, the dimension of the targets.
-Depending on the dataset, it can be significantly below. \item Highly collapsed models, i.e., those with small NRC1 values, learn last-layer features that lie on manifolds with intrinsic dimension below or in the vicinity of $ID_Y$, that is, $ID_H \lesssim ID_Y < n$.
-Thus, {\em for collapsed models, the last-layer features lie on a non-linear manifold that is within a linear subspace of dimension $n$.} These models have a wide range of $ID_H$ values, but are often clustered on a nearly vertical line below $ID_Y$.
+Figure~\ref{fig:nrc1_id} presents scatter plots of $\idh$ versus NRC1 for five MuJoCo datasets.
+The critical value $ID_Y$, the intrinsic dimension of the targets, denoted by the dashed-red lines in Figure \ref{fig:nrc1_id}, is consistently upper-bounded by $n$, the dimension of the targets.
+For highly collapsed models with near-zero NRC1, the intrinsic dimension of last-layer features satisfies $\idh \le \idy$ and continues to shrink even as NRC1 saturates at zero.
+That is, \emph{collapsed models learn features that lie on increasingly lower-dimensional nonlinear manifolds within an $n$-dimensional linear subspace}.
 So, although the NRC1 metric is useful in understanding the linear-subspace structure of the last-layer features in collapsed models, it is inadequate at uncovering this more refined geometric structure.

-\item In contrast, for non-collapsed models, i.e., models with higher NRC1 values, the last-layer features satisfy $ID_H > ID_Y$.
-Thus, {\em for non-collapsed models, the last-layer features lie on a manifold with intrinsic dimension higher than the intrinsic dimension of the targets.} Furthermore, there is (approximately) a monotonic increasing relationship between NRC1 and $ID_H$.
-Thus, in this region, in terms of qualitative behavior, NRC1 and intrinsic dimension are interchangeable. \end{itemize}

-Thus, the 2-NN estimator has several advantages over the NRC1 metric, including uncovering a critical soft threshold $ID_Y$ corresponding to two NRC regimes, and also quantifying the degree of collapse (that is, $ID_H$) for all ranges of NRC1.
-For the remainder of this paper, we will therefore focus on intrinsic dimension.